mspnp/aks-baseline-regulated/docs/deploy/14-validation-logs.md

 ### View Azure Firewall DNS proxy logs

 Your Azure Firewall is acting as a DNS proxy for your spokes.
-To see DNS requests that the firewall has serviced, you can execute the following query.
+To see DNS requests that the Azure Firewall has serviced, you can execute the following query.

 ```kusto
 AzureDiagnostics